Unlock new offers at our Endless Summer Event!

 Swimming, diving and simply taking a shower can result in water trapped inside the ear canal, potentially leading to irritation or infection.
 With our custom hearing protection for swimmers, the water stays out.

-Water stuck in the ear for days: When to see a doctor
+Water stuck in the ear for days or months: When to see a doctor

 If the self-care tips in this article do not resolve the issue and the water in your ear remains, have your ears checked by your healthcare provider or hearing care specialist, who may be able to drain the water and dry the ear canal, if necessary.
 If the water remains stuck in ear for a long time, it can make its way deeper into your ear, even up to the eardrum, resulting in possible complications.
 Our advice to you is to dry your ears out as quickly as possible at the first sign of water being present.